Telefonica Deutschland deal with Drillisch exclusive

 FRANKFURT Telefonica Deutschland (O2Dn.DE) is no longer in talks with other mobile operators about a deal to give them access to its network to get approval for its acquisition of KPN's (KPN.AS) German business, two sources familiar with the process said.

-Telefonica Deutschland said earlier on Wednesday it had agreed a deal with small rival Drillisch (DRIG.DE), which is expected to pave the way for regulatory clearance for its 8.6 billion euro (6.89 billion pounds) takeover of KPN's (KPN.AS) German business, E-Plus.
+Telefonica Deutschland said earlier on Wednesday it had agreed a deal with small rival Drillisch (DRIG.DE), which is expected to pave the way for regulatory clearance for its 8.6 billion euro ($11.7 billion) takeover of KPN's (KPN.AS) German business, E-Plus.

 Sources have said that Telefonica was also seeking to clinch deals with German rivals Freenet (FNTGn.DE) and United Internet (UTDI.DE) but two sources said on Wednesday that Telefonica was no longer seeking an agreement with them.